FernandoBasso/devnotes/content/Obsidian/Obsidian Intro.md

 ## Push to multiple remotes

-Follow the steps described in [Push to multiple remotes at once](Git%20Remotes.md#Push%20to%20multiple%20remotes%20at%20once).
+Follow the steps described in [Push to multiple remotes sequentially](Git%20Remotes.md#Push%20to%20multiple%20remotes%20sequentially).
+After that is done, the next time we push from the Obsidian Git plugin, it will honor the default target we set and the push will be performed in the multiple remotes that have been set.

 ## The End